 Enhancement of various existing EDA tools and prototypes for hardware and software power estimation of embedded SoCs, usable at various stages of the design flow.
 New EDA tools for hardware and software power optimisation of embedded SoCs.
-Improved design capabilities of the user partners (ASEL and ARM).
+Improved design capabilities of the user partners ATMEL and Motorola (former ASEL and ARM).
 Power optimised designs of the user partners, with attendant commercial advantage.
 Dissemination of innovative research results within the community of IC and system designers.